 The District initially charges employee salaries, wages and benefits to operating expenses by functional expense category.
 Labor costs included in those amounts that are associated with capital projects are subsequently adjusted to be included in the cost of the related capital asset.
-This adjustment is reflected in the statement of revenues, expenses and changes in net position as a reduction of operating expenses.
-The amounts of \$107,469,000 and \$87,158,000 were capitalized during the fiscal years ended June 30, 2018 and 2017, respectively.
+This adjustment is reflected in the statements of revenues, expenses and changes in net position as a reduction of operating expenses.
+The amounts of \$138,887,000 and \$107,469,000 were capitalized during the fiscal years ended June 30, 2019 and 2018, respectively.